Marc Scibilia

-Marc Anthony Scibilia (born 1986 or 1987) is an American singer-songwriter born and raised in Buffalo, New York, currently based in East Nashville, Tennessee.
-Marc Scibilia makes soulful music on his own terms, channeling the national mood.
-Finding inspiration in folk, country, alternative, and anthemic pop music, he has crafted a distinctly American sound that is rueful yet buoyed by hope.
-From his Gold-certified single ‘Unforgettable,’ which garnered over 100m streams and was a #1 radio hit in Germany, to his nostalgic viral single ‘Summer Clothes,’ Scibilia continues to take his listeners on a musical journey that crosses genres and knows no bounds.

-Scibilia’s latest album release, More to This, showcases his breadth of writing, musicality, and production talent.
-What started a year ago as creative experimentation from his East Nashville studio, turned into an incredible burst of original songs and mashups.
-The focus track, “More to This”, had an immediate emotional connection racking up 50 million views and over 10 million streams.
-After growing his social media platforms to over 1.5 million followers in just a year, he finished his first sold-out headline fall tour in late 2024, which included multiple nights in Chicago, Nashville, and NYC.
-Following the success of that run, Marc will headline his first world tour in the Spring of 2025.
+Marc Anthony Scibilia (born June 20, 1986) is an American singer-songwriter and musician whose work is known as a blend of soul, folk, country, and anthemic pop music.
+His Gold-certified single "Unforgettable", which is a collaboration with German DJ Robin Schulz, garnered over 100 million streams and was a number 1 radio hit in Germany.
+Scibilia’s latest album, More to This, was recorded in his East Nashville studio, Good Lander Records, and includes a mix of original songs, covers, and mashups.
+The title track, "More to This", garnered over 10 million streams.
+After growing his social media followings, he went on his first sold-out headline fall tour in 2024, which included multiple nights in Chicago, Nashville, and New York City.
+Following the success of that tour, Scibilia headlined his first world tour in spring 2025.

-His songs have been featured in Shrinking (Apple TV), Peter Rabbit, Bones (FOX), About A Boy (NBC), JEEP Super Bowl ad, Chrysler, Samsung, Water.org, and more.
-In addition to his own music, Marc has extensive songwriting and producing credits, including Teddy Swims, Keith Urban, Robin Schulz, Quinn XCII, Claptone, Ingrid Andress, SEAL, Ben Rector, Lennon Stella, and more.
+His songs have been featured in television shows and movies such as Shrinking, Peter Rabbit, Bones, and About a Boy, and has been used in other media for companies such as Jeep, Chrysler, Samsung, and Water.org.
+In addition to his own music, Marc has been credited for songwriting and producing for other musical artists, including Teddy Swims, Keith Urban, Robin Schulz, Quinn XCII, Claptone, Ingrid Andress, Seal, Ben Rector, and Lennon Stella, among others.

 Early life

-Scibilia is of Italian and Lebanese ancestry.
-By the time he was six, he started drum lessons and writing his own songs.
+Scibilia was born on June 20, 1986, in Buffalo, New York.
+He is of Italian and Lebanese descent.
+By the time he was six, he started taking drum lessons and writing his own songs.
 In high school, he began classical piano training with Steve Parisi, and eventually picked up guitar.
-He grew up in a musical family.
-His father and grandfather were professional musicians while pursuing other careers to support their families.
-Specifically, his grandfather Antony had his own orchestra and played bass alongside famed guitarist Tommy Tedesco.
-Scibilia's brother, Matt, plays drums in his touring band and has played for Brendan Benson, Cory Chisel, Colorfeels and more.
+He grew up in a musical family, and his father, Robert, and grandfather, Antony, were professional musicians while pursuing other careers to support their families.
+Specifically, Antony had his own orchestra and played bass alongside famed guitarist Tommy Tedesco.
+Scibilia's brother, Matt, plays drums in his touring band and has played for artists such as Brendan Benson, Cory Chisel, and Colorfeels.